Neighbor kills dog Bellingham family got after Vegas shooting

 BELLINGHAM — A family is mourning after a neighbor shot and killed their dog — a Labradoodle they got to help deal with stress and anxiety following last year’s mass shooting in Las Vegas.

-The Bellingham Herald reports Lona and Joseph Johnson were at the Route 91 Harvest Music Festival when a gunman shot more than 500 people.
+The Bellingham Herald reports Lona and Joseph Johnson were at the Route 91 Harvest Music Festival on Oct.
+1, 2017, when a gunman shot more than 500 people.
 Among the wounded was their cousin, Melinda Brockie.

-The couple said they got the dog, Jax, to deal with post-traumatic stress.
+The couple said they got the dog, Jax, to deal with their post-traumatic stress.

-They say a neighbor in rural northwest Washington shot and killed Jax Sunday.
+They say a neighbor in rural northwest Washington shot and killed Jax on Sunday.

 Most Read Local Stories